ANHBadmin/anhbsite/content/practice_list.md

 ## The band is off for the summer.
 Our next rehearsal is August 6, 2025.
 ## Here is the current partial practice list (with audio):
+### NOTE: To avoid being asked to prove you are not a bot,
+### you should be singed-in to your Google account before using the Youtube links below.

 ### [Second American Folk Rhapsody](https://youtu.be/ptUrXpd9tY0?si=YTxL_KZ35XtrWm8A) - Composer: Clare Grundman